-Maritime Archaeology Outreach Project (MAOP) - ongoing
+Maritime Archaeology Outreach Project (Bahar) - 2019-2021

-Egypt has a significant, and quite unique underwater cultural heritage, however, there is an evident lack of public knowledge and awareness of maritime archaeology in Egypt.
-Hence, there is a strong need to carry out an outreach project aiming to educate people about maritime and underwater cultural heritage and increase public awareness of the importance of such heritage.
+Egypt has significant, and unique underwater cultural heritage, however, there is an evident lack of public knowledge and awareness of maritime archaeology in Egypt.
+Hence, the Maritime Archaeology Outreach Project (MAOP) aims to introduce children to the field of maritime archaeology in an age-appropriate approach that teaches basic archaeological concepts and generates interest and awareness of the field.

 You can also follow the project on their Facebook page